(707) 200-8350 We’re Available Now!

 Red Flags: Refusal to provide a warranty or guarantee on parts and labor indicates a lack of confidence in the work.

 What a Good Plumber Does: A reputable plumber stands behind their work.
 You should expect warranties covering both parts and labor, along with a commitment to fix anything missed or done incorrectly — at no additional cost.
-Guarantees are a key factor in evaluating a plumbing business reputation and indicate accountability and professionalism.

 7. Negative Reviews or Lack of Local Reputation

 Red Flags: If you cannot find online reviews or see mostly negative feedback, this is a clear warning sign.
-Poor reputation often reflects recurring issues like unprofessionalism, missed deadlines, or shoddy work.

 Final Thoughts